Reports: Rochester was potential target for mass shooting

 One of the most important questions: How?

-“He thought about it, planned on addressing it in a violent manner, and eventually he made a decision that he was going to do that and he began planning to,” she said.
+“He thought about it, planned on addressing it in a violent manner, and eventually he made a decision that he was going to do that and he began planning to,” Schildkraut said.

 Shooters often go public in some way with plans; something she calls “leakage”.

-Rochester Police say they’ve acknowledged the potential threats circling around online, and take any threat with upmost importance.
-They say at this point, they continue to stand by officers involved, and defer further questions to Buffalo Police Department and Federal Bureau of Investigations
+Rochester Police say they’ve acknowledged the potential threats circling around online, and take any threat with utmost importance.
+They say at this point, they continue to stand by the officers involved and defer further questions to the Buffalo Police Department and the Federal Bureau of Investigations.

 News 8 has also reached out to the city and is awaiting a response.